assaabloy-ppi/salt-channel-c/README.md

 ```
 wrappedEncrypted = { header[2] || cipher[16 + 6 + n] }
 ```
 In order to decrypt this, we need 16 bytes of zeros before the cipher.
-Therefore, when reading an encrypted message, it will be read **14** bytes into the buffer.
-First, the header bytes are verified, if they are OK, the message are encrypted.
+Therefore the header of the Salt Channel message starts 14 bytes into the buffer.
+The header bytes are zeroed after validation and the message is decrypted.
 ```
 wrappedEncrypted = { reservedForPadding[14] || header[2] || cipher[16 + 6 + n] }
     -> verifyHeader(header)